nypi/regex-builder/README.md

      ; value in the range 0 through 255.
 ```

-Simple ```1*3DIGIT``` rule definition allows some invalid numbers.
-To make it strict a little more complex expression will be used in the code.
+Simple ```1*3DIGIT``` definition allows some invalid numbers.
+Therefore, a little more complex expression will be used in the code.

 ```
 IPv4-address-literal = Snum 3("."
 Snum)